Recent Posts

 7:00 AM

-With this report, we update our data-driven Kalinowski Family Dining Index for Q1 to -1.0%.
-This is the one-year figure, lapping the -15.7% number from Q1 2020, the -1.2% figure from Q1 2021, the +19.5% number from Q1 2022, and the +8.6% figure from Q1 2023.
-Comparing to Q1 2019 levels — a five-year (pre-pandemic) basis — the Kalinowski Family Dining Index for Q1 2024 is at +6.9%.
-This is the lowest such number of any major U.S. restaurant industry segment.
-Our latest numbers are based on our latest proprietary checks/data as regards same-store sales performance for this segment during January, February, and early-to-mid March.
+With this report, we update our data-driven Kalinowski Quick-Service Pizza Index for Q1 to 0.0%.
+Comparing to Q1 2019 levels — a pre-pandemic basis — the Kalinowski Quick-Service Pizza Index for Q1 2025 is at +18.2%.
+Our 0.0% figure is based on our latest proprietary checks/data as regards same-store sales performance for this segment during January, February, and early-to-mid March.

 Read More »